 Working in computing and information technology is a popular career choice for many of our graduates.
 Every business and organisation depends on computing technology to store and safeguard information, promote and sell products and services to consumers and businesses, or to process and analyse data.

-You will acquire Matlab and C++ programming skills on our programmes and depending on the courses you choose, your projects and personal interest you could develop a range of computing expertise in, e.g. machine learning, mobile phone apps, robotics.
+You will acquire Matlab and C++ programming skills on our programmes and depending on the courses you choose, your projects and personal interest you could develop a range of computing eexpertise in a range of areas including machine learning, mobile phone apps and robotics.

-You may work for a small company utilising skills you already have or many large employers recruit STEM (Science, Technology, Engineering and Maths) students into computing roles and offer training in the languages and systems they need.
+Graduates may work for a small company utilising skills they already have.
+In addition many large employers recruit STEM (Science, Technology, Engineering and Maths) students into computing roles and offer training in the languages and systems they need.